-- May not result in protection in all vaccine recipients - Not intended to be used for treatment of active external genital lesions; cervical, vulvar, vaginal, anal, oropharyngeal, and other head and neck cancers; CIN, VIN, VaIN or AIN - Will not protect against diseases that are not caused by HPV - Not been shown to protect against diseases due to all HPV types • - ŏ Appropriate medical treatment should always be readily available in case of rare anaphylactic reactions following administration of the vaccine - Syncope (fainting) may follow any vaccination, especially in adolescents and young adults.
+- May not result in protection in all vaccine recipients - Not intended to be used for treatment of active external genital lesions; cervical, vulvar, vaginal, anal, oropharyngeal, and other head and neck cancers; CIN, VIN, VaIN or AIN - Will not protect against diseases that are not caused by HPV - Not been shown to protect against diseases due to all HPV types - Appropriate medical treatment should always be readily available in case of rare anaphylactic reactions following administration of the vaccine - Syncope (fainting) may follow any vaccination, especially in adolescents and young adults.
 Syncope, sometimes associated with falling, has occurred after vaccination.
-Therefore, vaccinees should be carefully observed for approximately 15 minutes after administration ŏ of GARDASIL®9 - Routine monitoring and Pap test in women should continue to be performed as indicated - Do not discontinue screening for cervical, vulvar, vaginal, anal, oropharvngeal and other head and neck cancers if it has been ŏ recommended by a healthcare provider - Consider delaying vaccination in presence of febrile illness • - Immunocompromised, including HIV, patients may have a reduced antibody response • - Safety and efficacy have not been evaluated in geriatric (>65 years of age) and pediatric (<9 years of age) patients • - Give with caution to patients with bleeding disorders Ö. - Ō Use appropriate precautions against sexually transmitted diseases - The administration of GARDASIL®9 during pregnancy should be avoided.
-Advise women who become or plan to become pregnant during the ė. vaccination series to interrupt or postpone the vaccination regimen until completion of pregnancy.
-Pregnant women exposed to GARDASIL®9 should be encouraged to report their exposure any any suspected adverse reactions to Merck Canada Inc., at 1-800-567-2594 - Not known whether vaccine antigens are excreted in human milk
+Therefore, vaccinees should be carefully observed for approximately 15 minutes after administration - Routine monitoring and Pap test in women should continue to be performed as indicated - Do not discontinue screening for cervical, vulvar, vaginal, anal, oropharyngeal and other head and neck cancers if it has been recommended by a healthcare provider - Consider delaying vaccination in presence of febrile illness - Immunocompromised, including HIV, patients may have a reduced antibody response - Safety and efficacy have not been evaluated in geriatric (>65 years of age) and pediatric (<9 years of age) patients - Give with caution to patients with bleeding disorders - Use appropriate precautions against sexually transmitted diseases - Pregnancy should be avoided during the vaccination regimen - Not known whether vaccine antigens are excreted in human milk